HL7/davinci-ecdx/input/includes/draft_intro.md

 <div markdown="1" class="stu-note">

-The attachment transaction and purpose of use content is DRAFT.
-It has not yet undergone HL7 balloting.
+Using data request forms with Task-based queries and requesting attachment transactions is DRAFT content.
+It requires further community review and testing.
 The appropriate pages and sections are preceded with an STU-Note indicating the draft content.

 </div>